madivad/cheatsheet/README.md

 ----

-## Don't mind them, just show me what I need (tl;dr)
-### For the quick and dirty, let's just download something from github and make changes.
-We will then upload that back to our own github account

 ## Start a local repo and want to push it up online to git
 ## Fork a repo from someone else's git